 - Preheat the oven to 400 degrees.

 - Meanwhile, crumble the egg bread into a large baking dish.
 Just break the cornbread up as small as you can with your hands.
-Don’t worry about it too much, you’ll work out the finer texture later.
+Don’t worry about it too much; you’ll work out the finer texture later.

 - Add the crushed saltine crackers, soup, and broth.
-Then using a potato masher or a big cooking fork, break up the egg bread and crackers with the soup to create a finer texture.
+Then, using a potato masher or a big cooking fork, break up the egg bread and crackers with the soup to create a finer texture.
 You want as few lumps as possible.

-👉 PRO TIP: Your dressing mixture should be fairly “soupy.”
+At this point, your dressing mixture should be fairly “soupy.”
 If you think it’s too thin, you can add some additional bread, crackers, etc. to thicken it.
 However, it’s rarely too wet.

 Even if you think the dressing is too wet, it’s probably not.
 It took me a long time to learn that.
 It’s just one of those cook-by-feel lessons that you acquire through making a traditional recipe over and over.

-If you do add more bread or crackers, be sure to crumble them very well and incorporate them into the mixture.
+If you do add more bread or crackers, be sure to crumble them very well and incorporate them thoroughly into the mixture.

 Bake